 Dictation enables children to discover how to write from memory properly spelled words, and how to assemble them on the page using proper punctuation.
 Because they are transcribing someone else’s words (not their own), they have a model to compare to.
 They can evaluate whether or not they have successfully reproduced the original.
 Happily, the challenge of accuracy is the primary task in copywork and dictation.
 As a result, no one’s feelings get hurt when you point out mistakes, unlike when you correct your child’s spelling in his or her original work.
 The focus is entirely on accurate reproduction.
 And that’s the beauty right there!
 Mechanics can be taught using beautiful literature more effectively than the wooden practice sentences in a workbook or attempting to edit a child’s freewrite.
 Dictation works because children keep spellings and punctuation in meaningful writing contexts and thereby reinforce the intuitive level of mechanics, rather than mere memorization of rules.

-We offer two programs designed to take the pain out of dictation: The Arrow (4th-6th grades) and the Boomerang (7th-9th grades).
 These programs select the passages for you and help you to emphasize the literary elements, grammar, spelling and punctuation to help your kids grow in writing.

 Here are some ideas for how to make dictation a happy part of your child’s language arts experience: